holepunchto/pear-docs/hp-docs/quick-start.md

 ### Setup

-> ⚠️ Before begining the setup, ensure sure the system is running on Node v16 or greater.
+> ⚠️ Before beginning the setup, ensure sure the system is running on Node v16 or greater.

 Download the [Holepunch examples repo](https://github.com/holepunchto/examples)